 What are the sanctions and disincentives?

 The people who spoke about this seemed to be relying on good old fashioned campaigns to bring the undermining to public attention and turn it into a business issue for the company concerned.
 Which seems pretty familiar to me.
 One person used the Greenpeace campaign against the use of unsustainable palm oil by Nestle's Kit Kat as an example.
 And that campaign was way back in 2010.
+Friends of the Earth was launched in the UK with a mass bottle dump outside Schweppes headquarters, which became a well-known photo at the time.
 Social media ensures that campaigns like this can become viral in a few hours.
 But in essence they are nothing new.

 Another person said "you'd have to be not in your right mind, to actively undermine any of these goals."
 And perhaps she's right.
 But it's clear that either lots of people haven't been in their right minds, or perhaps it's been perfectly rational to undermine social and ecological life support systems, because we are here and here isn't a great place for many of the critical issues highlighted by the global goals.
 Once again I find myself wobbling between irrational optimism and chronic unease.